Sheets are data sources hosted in the UI that can function like lists.

 optsfrom: survey_id.brands

 This article focuses on how to interact with existing sheets in your survey programming.
-To learn about creating sheets, see Managing survey spreadsheets.
+To learn about creating sheets, see Managing survey sheets.

 Details